5 Simple Tips Against Perfectionism

 In order to prevent the classic perfectionism hamster wheel, one must convince oneself that less is usually more.
 And this is best when you start small anti-perfectionism test balloons: Instead of getting rid of it in the morning, you should first of all calmly consider which tasks are really important.

 The unimportant works should be quiet times with a little less perfectionism.
 It helps to be realistic about what would happen in the worst case, if you do not perfectly perfect this or that work.
-Or that Chef, who turns the corner with the next extra order, just says friendly, but definitely says "no".
+Or that Chef, who turns the corner with the next extra order, simply friendly but definitely says “No”.

 2. Just say “no”

-Most of the time the result is far less dramatic than you have imagined in his horror scenario.
-And the boss will not even freak out if you justify his "no" reasonably, but only a little more respect.
+The result is usually far less dramatic than you imagined in your horror scenario.
+And the boss will not freak out right away if you justify his “No” reasonably, but only respect you a little more.

 However, if you leave your perfectionism aside and go back a step and make the positive experiences that it is not necessary to give 110 per cent at all, it is motivated in such a way to boldly tackle even more difficult tasks.